Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 \item {\bf Podman:} Podman uses the Linux kernel containerization features to enable containers without a daemon, and without root permissions.
 It has a command-line interface very similar to Docker, but only works on GNU/Linux operating systems. \end{itemize}

 Generally, VMs or containers are good solutions to reproducibly run/repeating an analysis in the short term (a couple of years).
 However, their focus is to store the already-built (binary, non-human readable) software environment.
 Because of this, they will be large (many Gigabytes) and expensive to archive, download, or access.
 Recall the two examples above for VMs in Section \ref{appendix:virtualmachines}.
-But this is also valid for Docker images, as is clear from Dockerhub's recent decision to delete images of free accounts that have not been used for more than 6 months.
-Meng \& Thain \citeappendix{meng17} also give similar reasons on why Docker images were not suitable in their trials.
+But this is also valid for Docker images, as is clear from Dockerhub's recent decision to a new consumpiton-based payment model.
+Meng \& Thain\citeappendix{meng17} also give similar reasons on why Docker images were not suitable in their trials.

 On a more fundamental level, VMs or containers do not store \emph{how} the core environment was built.
 This information is usually in a third-party repository, and not necessarily inside the container or VM file, making it hard (if not impossible) to track for future users.
-This is a major problem in relation to the proposed completeness criteria and is also highlighted as an issue in terms of long term reproducibility by \citeappendix{oliveira18}.
+This is a major problem in relation to the proposed completeness criteria and is also highlighted as an issue in terms of long term reproducibility by Oliveira et al.\citeappendix{oliveira18}.